-What is the Research and Development Tax Credit?
+What is the Research and Development Tax Credit (R&D tax credit)?

-The R&D tax credit was created to incentivize US-based research and development.
+The R&D tax credit was created to incentivize US-based research and development activity.
 Each year more and more companies take advantage of the R&D tax credit.
-Additionally, in 2015, the Protecting Americans from Tax Hikes (PATH) Act, made the R&D Tax Credit permanent, while also extending the benefit to startups.
+Additionally, in 2015, the Protecting Americans from Tax Hikes (PATH) Act, made the R&D tax credits permanent, while also extending the benefit to startups.

 What are the Potential Benefits of the R&D Tax Credit?

 The R&D tax credits claimed by a qualifying company can potentially contribute to significant cost savings.
 These benefits include:

 Qualifying for the R&D Tax Credit

 Many people used to think R&D tax credits only applied to those that wear lab coats or create new best-in-class products.
 This is not the case – R&D credit is much more expansive and far-reaching than most people realize.

 Companies of all sizes and across many industries meet the federal government’s test for qualified innovation activities and can claim Research and Development (R&D) Tax Credits.
 However, many companies are not aware they qualify.
 There are thousands of companies that are leaving money on the table and not taking advantage of significant federal and state R&D tax credits.

 The activities that qualify for the R&D tax credit are the same ones driving growth in your business.